 As a bike ride for children, this one is best started at Jamieson Park at the far northern sea front tip of Scarborough and from there is about an easy 7km return waterfront trip to Newport, with one car park road to cross.
 The path, which s fairly exposed all the way, winds around an isthmus, a caravan park and Morgan's Seafood before joining the sea front again all the way to Newport.
 What it lacks in play equipment and shade it makes up for with exclusivity and Glass House Mountain views.
 Little Jamieson Park (and playground) is a charming spot for a post-ride picnic otherwise Reef Point Café by the caravan park is child friendly.
 On the way back stop by Scarborough Park for a cotton tree climb.

 This easy scenic ride of about 6km return follows the historical foreshore of Sandgate along the waterfront and all the way around the cliff base to the Shorncliffe Jetty.
 On the way it passes by stunning Queenslanders from its hey day as a seaside resort, through picnic grounds and playgrounds that are scattered along the sea front.
 Then it culminates in a jaunt along the heritage listed jetty and a beachfront play at Lower Moora Park which is also home to state of the art barbecue facilities and picnic pavilions.

 Make a day of it with this idyllic beachfront jaunt less than an hour from Brisbane city.
 Starting by the protected waters of sea village Bongaree, the easy, flat protected ride of about 7km return winds its way along the shoreline via a myriad of parks, picnic and fishing spots and a boardwalk through a bird hide.
-Pack a picnic, dine beachfront at Blue Anchorage cafe bistro and bar or otherwise there's an on-water kiosk at the turning point of the ride at Sylvan Beach.
+Pack a picnic or otherwise there's an on-water kiosk at the turning point of the ride at Sylvan Beach.